quanterall/PureScriptMaterials/basics/01-values-and-functions.md

 import Prelude

---                x    divisor result isDivisibleBy :: Int -> Int -> Bool
+--                x    divisor result isDivisibleBy :: Int -> Int -> Boolean
 isDivisibleBy x divisor =
   -- When we want to divide our problem into smaller parts we can use `let`.
   -- `rem` here is a function that takes an integer and returns the remainder of dividing it by the